How does OncoAct work?

 It is important for the patient and the treating physician to know the results of OncoAct quickly.

-In general, we send a patient report to the treating physician 10 to 15 working days after receiving the tumour tissue and blood.
+In general, we send a patient report to the treating physician within 10 business days after receiving the tumor tissue and blood, if the tumor tissue and blood are of sufficient quality.

 The DNA Testing Process

-The tumour tissue and blood are immediately scheduled for processing after receipt and registration.
-Processing the tumour tissue and blood consists of a number of labour-intensive steps, each of which takes one day or more: DNA isolation, sample preparation, DNA sequencing, and bioinformatic data analysis.
+The tumor tissue and blood are immediately scheduled for processing after receipt and registration.
+Processing the tumor tissue and blood consists of a number of labour-intensive steps, each of which takes one day or more: DNA isolation, sample preparation, DNA sequencing, and bioinformatic data analysis.
 We conduct quality checks after each step.
-If the tumour tissue contains sufficient tumour cells and the DNA is of sufficient quality, we perform the test and can report the results.
-If this is not the case, we do not produce a patient report.
+If the tumor tissue contains sufficient tumor cells and the DNA is of sufficient quality, we perform the test and can report the results.
+If this is not the case, we do not produce an OncoAct WGS report.

 Validating the DNA Test